Table of Contents

 - Due to cloud storage misconfigurations, a travel booking website disclosed 10 million records containing hotel guest information, including national ID numbers, credit card information, full names, and email addresses.

-- 7.4 billion records for a newspaper in France were disclosed containing staff and subscriber data after exfiltration from a trusted vendor’s cloud storage server.
+- 7.4 billion records for a French newspaper were disclosed, containing staff and subscriber data after exfiltration from a trusted vendor’s cloud storage server.

 - Always install the latest version of the software, especially security patches.